I’m in the Atlanta airport catching a quick bite at P.F. Chang’s between flights.

 Instead of telling the story of being stuck and tied down, tell the dawn that you choose this, that you picked up this responsibility today because it matters to your heart or your head or your spirit.

-Airport pubs might remind us of the nature of infinity, but, like any crossroads, they are a place to move through, not a place to hang out.
+Airport pubs might remind us of the nature of infinity but, like any crossroads, they’re a place to move through not a place to stay.

-Every choice we make eliminates some other choice, but it is the choosing, not the infinity, that makes a life.
+Every choice we make eliminates some other choice.
+It’s the choosing, not the infinity, that makes a life.